Commonjava/indy/user/rest/stats.md

 ---
-title: "REST API: AProx Statistic Functions"
+title: "REST API: Indy Statistic Functions"
 ---

 ### Contents

-**NOTE:** These functions are more about the features of a given AProx instance, not about content statistics.
+**NOTE:** These functions are more about the features of a given Indy instance, not about content statistics.
 The corresponding URL base-path may change in the future to better reflect this (and avoid confusion in the context of a possible future statistics add-on).
 If this happens, the url path `/api/stats` will likely be deprecated in favor of two new, clearer paths (one for these functions, one for the statistics add-on).

 * [Version Info](#version)
 * [Add-Ons](#addon)